Single-conflict colouring: Definitions

 The following list colouring parameter was proposed by Kostochka and Zhu~\cite{KoZh08}.
 Let $G=(V,E)$ be a multigraph.
 Given a labelling $\ell: E \to {\mathbb Z}^+$ of the edges, a (not-necessarily-proper) vertex colouring $c: V \to {\mathbb Z}^+$ is {\em adapted} to $\ell$ if for every edge $e=uv \in E$ not all of $c(u)$, $c(v)$ and $\ell(e)$ are the same value.
 We say that $G$ is {\em adaptably $k$-choosable} if for any $k$-list-assignment $L$ and any labelling $\ell$ of the edges of $G$, there is an $L$-colouring of $G$ that is adapted to $\ell$.
 The {\em adaptable choosability} $\ch_a(G)$ of $G$ is the least $k$ such that $G$ is adaptably $k$-choosable.
 Every proper colouring is adapted to any labelling $\ell$, so $\ch(G)\ge \ch_a(G)$ always.

-We observe adaptable choosability is at most conflict choosability.
+We observe adaptable choosability is at most the single-conflict chromatic number.

-\begin{observation} For any multigraph $G$, $\ch_{\con}(G)\ge \ch_a(G)$. \end{observation}
+\begin{observation} For any multigraph $G$, $\chicon(G)\ge \ch_a(G)$. \end{observation}

-\begin{proof} Fix $G=(V,E)$ and let $k=\ch_{\con}(G)$.
+\begin{proof} Fix $G=(V,E)$ and let $k=\chicon(G)$.
 Let $L$ be a $k$-list-assignment and let $\ell$ be a labelling of the edges of $G$.
 For each $v\in V$, locally colour each edge $e$ incident to $v$ with colour $a$ if $a\in L(v)$ and $\ell(e)=a$.
-This yields a local $k$-partition $\{L_v\}$ (as mentioned in the introduction, it is not important that the image of each map $L_v$ is equal to $[k]$, the image of of each $L_v$ can be different sets of $k$ elements for each vertex $v$).
-By the choice of $k$ there must be a conflict $\{L_v\}$-colouring.
-It follows from our definition of $\{L_v\}$ that this corresponds to an $L$-colouring that is adapted to $\ell$. \end{proof}
+This yields a local $k$-partition $\{\kappa_v\}$ (as mentioned in the introduction, it is not important that the image of each map $\kappa_v$ is equal to $[k]$, the image of of each $\kappa_v$ can be different sets of $k$ elements for each vertex $v$).
+By the choice of $k$ there must be a conflict $\{\kappa_v\}$-colouring.
+It follows from our definition of $\{\kappa_v\}$ that this corresponds to an $L$-colouring that is adapted to $\ell$. \end{proof}

 We remark that adaptable choosability is in turn a strengthening of the adaptable chromatic number (for which the list assignment always takes all lists equal) and Hell and Zhu~\cite{HeZh08} have exhibited planar graphs with adaptable chromatic number at least $4$.
-So conflict choosability is also exactly $4$ for such graphs.
+So the single-conflict chromatic number is also exactly $4$ for such graphs.